 I spent a large portion of 2019 in Sicily, and boy am I glad I did.
-During this time, I was fortunate enough to visit the city of Catania, Italy, twice, spending a total of 10 days in this Baroque paradise, and I found that not only is Catania an absolutely charming city, but there are so many things to do in Catania that I am surprised it doesn’t attract WAY more tourists!
+During this time, I was fortunate enough to visit the city of Catania Italy four times, spending over 2 weeks in this Baroque paradise.
+During this time, I found that not only is Catania an absolutely charming city, but there are so many things to do in Catania that I am surprised it doesn’t attract WAY more tourists!

 This will come as a surprise to absolutely no-one, but hordes of camera-clutching, map-wielding tour groups are not my jam, and so if you’re like me and you’re on the hunt for a true slice of Sicilian charm without contributing to the negative effects of overtourism then look no further because Catania Italy has you covered (sidenote: if you find yourself in Southern Italy then definitely check out Puglia!).
 For this post, I decided to put together a list of the best things to do in Catania so that you can truly experience the best that Catania Italy has to offer (just make sure that you stop off for a slice of cake or a refreshing glass of Aperol Spritz every hour or so to experience the true Sicilian dolce vita).

 Catania is located on the east coast of Sicily at the base of Etna, Europe’s biggest volcano.

 Catania is Sicily’s second largest city with almost 1 million residents (the largest being Palermo, Sicily’s capital).